 This year, a lot of people will make resolutions and then immediately break them.
 Why?
 Because they're not really resolving to do anything different.
 They're just wishing.

 Here's the bottom line: Without a stronger resolve, you have no hope of accomplishing your resolutions.

 In other words, you need to commit.
 To choose into an intentional process that will make you better.
 Not a set of audacious goals you'll never meet.

-It's time to commit to being the type of writer you've always dreamed of being.
+It's time to commit to being the type of person you've always dreamed of being.
 And that begins with creating new disciplines.
 Here are three important ones worth mastering, if you want to be better this year (at writing, making art, or anything else):

-- Set aside a time to write.
-Be it early morning, during lunch, or late at night, it's important to have a special time to spend with the craft.
-Although I at first hated it, I've now grown quite fond of my 5am writing times.
+- Set aside a time to practice.
+Be it early morning, during lunch, or late at night, it's important to have a special time to spend with your craft.
+Although I at first hated it, I've now grown quite fond of my 5:00 am writing times.
 There's something peaceful about the solitude of working while the rest of the world is asleep.

 - Show up.
 When I say I'm going to write, I often procrastinate and run out of time.
 I give excuses and justifications and end up creating nothing.
 I hate this.
 So I have refused to allow myself an “out” any longer.
-I must write every day, no matter what.
-Even if for only 15 minutes.
-The crazy thing is this is where some of my best writing comes from — concentrated blocks of forced writing.
+I must write every day, no matter what, even if for only 15 minutes.
+The crazy thing is this is where some of my best work comes from — concentrated blocks of forced productivity.

-Most days, if we can remember to set aside time to write, actually show up and do the work, and to give yourself grace when you fall short, you are going to be just fine.
+Most days, if you can remember to set aside time to practice, to actually show up and do the work, and to give yourself grace when you fall short, you are going to be just fine.

 What about you?
-What writing habits are you trying to work on in the new year?
+What habits are you trying to work on this new year?
+Share in the comments.